Edible food is rotting in landfills driving climate change, while many people go hungry—it's a double-headed problem with one potential solution.

 Marcy Agmon

 Marcy Agmon is a member of RAND’s adjunct staff.
 Her current research focus is on improving food recovery and distribution for the food insecure.
 Until 2019, she was Director of Operations and Army Business Liaison for the RAND Arroyo Center.
 In this position, she ensured the unit's compliance with Army regulations and contractual obligations, and oversaw Arroyo's financial relationship with its client, the U.S. Army.
-Since joining the RAND Corporation in 1989 as an international policy analyst, Agmon has led or participated in projects for Arroyo, Project Air Force, and NDRI on topics such as the control of conventional arms transfers, security strategies for the Persian Gulf, and asymmetric strategies.
+Since joining RAND in 1989 as an international policy analyst, Agmon has led or participated in projects for Arroyo, Project Air Force, and NDRI on topics such as the control of conventional arms transfers, security strategies for the Persian Gulf, and asymmetric strategies.
 From 1996 to 2003, she served as assistant dean at the Pardee RAND Graduate School.
 Agmon holds a B.A. in political science from the University of California at Berkeley, and an M.A. and A.B.D. in international relations from the Hebrew University, Jerusalem.

 Marc Robbins